DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/1 Configuration/argumentAxis/hoverMode.md

 Specifies chart elements to be highlighted when a user points to an axis label.

 ---
-This option accepts one of the following values.
+This property accepts one of the following values.

 * **none**
 Axis labels do not respond to pointing to them.